- About Us

 - Contact Us

-In 2002, at the age of 71, Sonia Newhouse took the brave decision to leave her life and home in England and move to Peru.
-She began her adventure by dedicating two years in Cusco as a volunteer, where she began to live and work closely with the people of the Sacred Valley.
+In 2002, at the age of 71, Sonia Newhouse decided to leave her life in England and move to Peru.
+She began her adventure by dedicating five years to volunteering in Cusco, where she lived and worked closely with the people of the Sacred Valley.
+While she formed meaningful relationships with the locals, Sonia began to recognize the presence of issues such as malnutrition and domestic violence.
+Sonia couldn’t stand to see these issues persist with such little recognition and even less assistance from the international community, so she committed to raise awareness and support for these vulnerable people.